Oxsomi/core3/docs/graphics_api.md

 ### Summary

-A RenderTexture is a texture that can be rendered to by either a startRenderExt or directly from a compute shader.
+A RenderTexture is a texture that can be rendered to by either a startRenderExt or directly from a compute shader (if enabled).
 While a normal DeviceTexture would represent a texture that can only be written to by copying from the GPU or CPU.
 A DeviceTexture supports compression but a RenderTexture does not.

 Some formats are optional such as RGB32f, RGB32i and RGB32u.
 These have to be queried through the GraphicsDeviceInfo, however they are always available for use as vertex attributes.